-19. In any family matter before the Family Court, the Family Proceedings Rules, 1998 and all other relevant Rules of Court shall apply.
+Family Proceedings Rules to apply 19.
+In any family matter before the Family Court, the Family Proceedings Rules, 1998 and all other relevant Rules of Court shall apply.

-20. (1) In any proceeding, the Family Court may, at its own instance or on the application of a party, restrict the publication of the names of the parties or of any proceedings before the Family Court.

-(2) Any publication of a judgment and ruling of the Family Court shall be done in such a manner that the parties to a family matter, or the children to whom the matter may relate, cannot be identified.

-(3) The Family Court may, in proceedings before it, order that the proceedings-

-- (a) be held in camera; and - (b) not be published.

-Manager of Family Court

-Oath of Secrecy

-Family Proceedings Rules to apply

-Restrictions on publication of proceedings (4) In order to protect the identity of any child, the Family Court may, in proceedings before it, order copies of any proceedings, judgment or ruling to be redacted by the Family Court Records Management, Court and Law Reporting Subunit, before it may be published.

-(5) The Family Court, a Family Court Judge or Family Court Master may seal the copies of the transcript of any proceedings involving a child and any documents relevant to such proceedings.

-(6) Where the Family Court, a Family Court Judge or Family Court Master seals the copies of the transcript of any proceedings and relevant documents, pursuant to subsection (5), they shall remain sealed until a further order is made.
+- 20. (1) In any proceeding, the Family Court may, at its Restrictions on own instance or on the application of a party, restrict publication of the publication of the names of the parties or of any proceedings before the Family Court. - (2) Any publication of a judgment and ruling of the Family Court shall be done in such a manner that the parties to a family matter, or the children to whom the matter may relate, cannot be identified. - (3) The Family Court may, in proceedings before it, order that the proceedings- - (a) be held in camera; and - (b) not be published. - (4) In order to protect the identity of any child, the Family Court may, in proceedings before it, order copies of any proceedings, judgment or ruling to be redacted by the Family Court Records Management, Court and Law Reporting Subunit, before it may be published. - (5) The Family Court, a Family Court Judge or Family Court Master may seal the copies of the transcript of any proceedings involving a child and any documents relevant to such proceedings. - (6) Where the Family Court, a Family Court Judge or Family Court Master seals the copies of the transcript of any proceedings and relevant documents, pursuant to subsection (5) or any other written law, they shall remain sealed until a further order is made. - 21.
+In any family matter, the Court may-

+written law:

-- 21. In any family matter, the Court may- - (a) appoint a guardian ad litem for a child; - (b) request that the Solicitor General or the Senior Children's Attorney assign a Children's Attorney to represent and safeguard the voice of a child and perform such other functions as the Court may think necessary, pursuant to section 88(5) of the Children Act, 2012 or any other written law; - (c) refer the matter to family mediation; and - (d) order DNA testing of the alleged parent and child in order to assist the Court in determining paternity of a child.
+(a) appoint a guardian ad litem for a child;

+(b) request that the Solicitor General or the Senior Children's Attorney assign a Children's Attorney to represent and safeguard the voice of a child and perform such other functions as the Court may think necessary, pursuant to section 88(5) of the Children Act, 2012 or any other